-Update June 2019 – still current
+Update November 2020 – still current

-Don’t worry it’s very safe and from a Data point of view it’s very secure so no worries about Internet banking and no need for a VPN.
+Don’t worry it’s very safe and from a data point of view it’s very secure so no worries about Internet banking and no need for a VPN.

 This system is also called “Ethernet over mains” and most often you can have up to 15 of these devices on your “network” but most people would manage quite well with just the 2 or 3 adapters.
 Once the adapters have been setup you can unplug the “roving” one and put it in a different room without having to set it up again.

 There are quite a lot of choices with Homeplug devices and they range from sensible prices to OMG how much!
-Most of the PC Parts suppliers will have something to fit your pocket or you could checkout Solwise and find out what Homeplug is all about.
+Most of the PC Parts suppliers will have something to fit your pocket or you could check out Solwise and find out what Homeplug is all about.
 Solwise products work very well.

 The main downside to the “homeplug” method (and Ethernet) is the lack of freedom to to “roam”.
 With WiFi, you can just carry your device around and if it remains connected to the WAP (Wireless Access Point / router) you’re free to roam 🙂